Paint Pots Kootenay National Park Trail Guide

 What to Bring to the Paint Pots

-This is a very short and simple walking trail in Kootenay National Park, so you should only need the basic hiking gear.
-The weather can change quickly in the Canadian Rockies, so be sure to dress in layers, so you can easily add or remove clothing as needed.
+This is a very short and simple walking trail in Kootenay National Park, so you should only need basic hiking gear.
+The weather can change quickly in the Canadian Rockies, so dress in layers that are easy to add or remove.

-Due to the chance of getting your feet wet, please do not wear white trainers.
+Because there’s a good chance your feet could get wet or muddy, I wouldn’t wear white trainers.
 I’d recommend water-resistant hiking shoes if possible.

 water runs through ochre colored dirt along the Paint Pots trail in Kootenay National Park.